BritishTrustForOrnithology/BTOTools/README.md

 ## Update 01/07/2020

 Added new dataset (speccode_mapping) and associated function (update_speccodes()) which provide translation of legacy numeric species codes (e.g. as used in archived files of all atlases) into currently used species codes (master_taxon_ids).
 When using any old archive data files with numeric species codes, you are advised to run update_speccodes() before merging with the data(global_species_lookup).

+## Update 11/08/2021

+A minor update to replace the embedded global_species_lookup and sciname_synonyms datasets to include the latest IOC version 11.2 species names and order.
+Also includes a new function (get_species_info()) to query species information given a name or code.